rasikh11/-infra-as-code-lab/README.md

 **Terraform concepts hands-on**

-Welcome to the infra-as-code-lab repository!
-This repository serves as a sandbox for experimenting with Infrastructure as Code (IaC) using Terraform.
+Welcome to the infra-as-code-terraform repository!
+This repository serves as a  for experimenting with Infrastructure as Code (IaC) using Terraform.
 Here, you'll find various Terraform configurations, modules, and examples designed to help you learn and practice managing infrastructure resources.

 Features: